HOME |

 (Photo credit: Andy Ryan)

-along with a note saying "If you really want to learn about wine why don't you make some?""
+a winemaking kit as a gift from his brother with a note saying "If you really want to

-process was fascinating and soon fall centered around grape runs to the Finger Lakes and
+around grape runs to the Finger Lakes and stomping fruit in the driveway.
+Each year the

 A thirty-plus year-old, spur pruned cabernet sauvignon vine in Elizabeth's Vineyard.